JGoodwillieV/GoodSwim/TROUBLESHOOTING.md

 ## Step 5: Check Browser Console for Errors

-1. Open your StormTracker app
+1. Open your GoodSwim app
 2. Press **F12** to open Developer Tools
 3. Go to **Console** tab
 4. Navigate to a swimmer profile